 “Run Retrospect as the logged-in user” does so when you launch Retrospect manually (from the Start menu or Windows Explorer).
 When Retrospect automatically launches (to execute a script), it runs under the Local System account.
 Neither is ideal for use with Exchange, because backups will likely fail due to lack of privileges.
 Therefore, do not select this preference.

 “Always run Retrospect as the specified user” is the preferred setting for use with Exchange.
+See Auto Launching Retrospect for more information.
 Click the radio button to select this preference.
 Enter the Retrospect backup user name, password, and domain.

 If Retrospect tells you the login is invalid, you may have mistyped the domain user name or password.
 Re-check the name and follow the above steps starting at Create a Retrospect Backup User Account.